Catfish anglers are notorious for carrying a lots of rods on their boats.

 Loaded with 12 rods the rack is a little heavy but can still be easily moved by one person.

-You can open the livewell with the rod rack fully loaded with 12 rods just be careful as the rods will hit the top of the outboard cowl at some point.
-If you’re concerned about scratching the cowl simple stuff a hand towel between the cowl and rods when you open the livewell, but it shouldn’t be an issue without it.
+You can open the Livewell with the rod rack fully loaded with 12 rods just be careful as the rods will hit the top of the outboard cowl at some point.
+If you’re concerned about scratching the cowl, simply stuff a hand towel between the cowl and rods when you open the live well, but it shouldn’t be an issue without it.

 I also thought about cutting a section of swimming pool noodle lengthwise on one side and placing it on a couple of rods to help prevent cowl damage.